lohithkumar77/band-website/README.md

-# a simple website for playing band
+# a simple website for playing band music